bs2kbs2k/smlinux/README.md

 sm64nx and android builds are not working yet.
 DOS builds will not be supported.
 If you do not already have homebrew and/or apple xcode command line tools installed, smlinux will install homebrew and homebrew will install the xcode tools, but you may have to enter your password twice and it can take quite a while.  sm64ex,r96ex,sm64ex-coop and cheaterex all confirmed working with Intel based macOS 10.12 Sierra and newer.

 **Windows notes**
 For native builds under Microsoft Windows, you must first install msys2 and run smlinux from the included mingw terminal. sm64nx and android builds are not working yet.
 DOS builds will not be supported.
-No user interaction tools are available (no whiptail support) so config file opens automatically.
+Because no whiptail support, no menus and configfile opens automatically.
 Confirmed working Windows 7 32 and 64-bit.

 <img src=https://github.com/enigma9o7/smlinux/raw/screenshot/screenshot2.jpg>
 <img src=https://github.com/enigma9o7/smlinux/raw/screenshot/screenshot3.jpg>